manstegling/ziploq/README.md

     }
 ```

 Running this program will output messages from 0 to 1000.
-The `tiebreaker` comparator guarantees that "Adaptor-A" messages always come before "Adaptor-B" messages when timestamps are equal.
+The `tiebreaker` comparator guarantees that "Producer-A" messages always come before "Producer-B" messages when timestamps are equal.

 ```
-Adaptor-A-0
+Producer-A-0
-Adaptor-B-0
+Producer-B-0
-Adaptor-A-1
+Producer-A-1
-Adaptor-B-1
+Producer-B-1
 ...
-Adaptor-A-999
+Producer-A-999
-Adaptor-B-999
+Producer-B-999
-Adaptor-A-1000
+Producer-A-1000
-Adaptor-B-1000
+Producer-B-1000
 ```